logancyang/obsidian-copilot/README.md

 ![GitHub release (latest SemVer)](https://img.shields.io/github/v/release/logancyang/obsidian-copilot?style=for-the-badge&sort=semver) ![Obsidian Downloads](https://img.shields.io/badge/dynamic/json?logo=obsidian&color=%23483699&label=downloads&query=%24%5B%22copilot%22%5D.downloads&url=https%3A%2F%2Fraw.githubusercontent.com%2Fobsidianmd%2Fobsidian-releases%2Fmaster%2Fcommunity-plugin-stats.json&style=for-the-badge)

-Copilot for Obsidian is a **free** and **open-source** LLM interface right inside Obsidian.
+Copilot for Obsidian is an **open-source** LLM interface right inside Obsidian.
 It has a minimalistic design and is straightforward to use.

-- 💬 ChatGPT UI in Obsidian.
+- 💬 Chat UI in Obsidian with support for countless models, just BYO API key or use local models with LM Studio or Ollama.
-- 🛠️ Prompt AI with your writing using Copilot commands to get quick results.
+- 🛠️ Prompt AI with Copilot commands or your own custom prompts at the speed of thought.
-- 🚀 Turbocharge your Second Brain with AI.
-- 🧠 Talk to your past notes for insights.
+- 🧠 Talk to your entire vault for answers and insights.

-My goal is to make this AI assistant **local-first** and **privacy-focused**.
-It has a **local** vector store and can work with **local** models for chat and QA **completely offline**!
+- 🚀 Turbocharge your Second Brain with powerful AI agents (Copilot Plus).

+My goal is to make it the **ultimate AI assistant** that truly **understands** your personal knowledge base while being **privacy-focused**.

+It has a **local** index that powers the question-answering.
+Your notes are always stored on your own device and nowhere else!
 More features are under construction.
 Stay tuned!

 <img src="./images/ui.png" alt="UI">